 Professionals think that therapy should be better integrated into primary care.
 General practitioners and psychiatrists need to create better relationships with each other and use a collaborative care model.
 In this model, a psychiatrist is known as a behavioral health care manager and is a consult for your primary.
-Your primary will have some basic training to screen patients for mental health issues.
+If the new model goes into place, your primary will have some basic training to screen patients for mental health issues.

 From there, your primary will refer you to the behavioral care manager instead of a psychologist.
 This will normalize mental health being part of your overall health.
 It will also get rid of the stigma that surrounds mental health problems.

 A study used this collaborative model with a lot of success.
 The model doubled the efficiency of treating depression.
 Over a year, half of the patients reported around a 50% reduction in their depression symptoms compared with the 19% reduction in the control group.